nclud/sketchbook/app/_posts/2014-01-29-how-to-get-a-web-designer-internship-in-washington-d-c.md

 ---
 layout: post
 published: true
-title: "How to get a Web Designer Internship in Washington, DC"
+title: "How to get a Web Design Internship in Washington, DC"
 comments: true
 author:
   - mannie